ekhand/stockr-user-data/README.txt

   }
 });

-Returns edited user object with stock removed from their stocks array.
+Returns a response containing the edited user object with stock removed from their stocks array.
 404 error if user is not following the stock.